-When creating kinetic type videos, it’s good to stick with one or two primary fonts and use stylized fonts to bring attention to certain words.
-It’s also wise to use an array of enter effects to keep the video engaging.
+When creating kinetic-type videos, it’s good to stick with one or two primary fonts and use stylized fonts to bring attention to certain words.
+It’s also wise to use an array of entering effects to keep the video engaging.
 This helpful example from The Futur communicates the rules of typography in a kinetic text video.

 Here are a few inspiring video examples: